-These records should be signed by the person reporting this and the DSL and Manager dated and kept in a separate confidential file.
+These records should be signed by the person reporting this and the DSL dated and kept in a separate confidential file.

 If a child starts to talk to an adult about potential abuse, it is important not to promise the child complete confidentiality.
 This promise cannot be kept.
 It is vital that the child is allowed to talk openly, and disclosure is not forced, or words put into the child's mouth.
-As soon as possible after the disclosure details must be logged accurately.
+As soon as possible after the disclosure details must be logged accurately on the Logging a concern about a Child's Safety or Welfare, the DSL must complete their part of this form and if necessary, the Correspondence Form.
 It is not the Club's role to investigate, it is the role of statutory services to complete this.

 Staff involved in a safeguarding case may be asked to supply details of any information/concerns they have about a child.
-The Club expects all members of staff to co-operate with the Local Authority children's social care, police, and Ofsted in any way necessary to ensure the safety of the children.
+The Club expects all members of staff to cooperate with the local authority children's social care, police, and Ofsted in any way necessary to ensure the safety of the children.